-Leon also has a total of 22 books published under his belt, some which have sold so well that they have gone into multiple reprints!
-One of them is the well referenced Chinese Temples in Singapore.
+Leon published a total of 22 books in total.
+Some of his volumes have sold so well that they have gone into multiple reprints!
+They include the well referenced Chinese Temples in Singapore.
 He also claimed a total of 17 referenced academic articles and journals under his name (probably closer to 20 now).

-You only have this amount of time and energy on your hands in the course of your lifetime, and you should choose to concentrate on the things which you are most passionate about.
+After all, you only have this amount of time and energy on your hands in the course of your lifetime, and you should choose to concentrate on the things which you are most passionate about.

 In other words, don’t lose the plot.

 This is especially true in the writing of books or academic articles, when a thousand and one different ideas and thoughts beckon seductively.

-Be prepared to throw out most of the stuff that you have read or come across.
-Interesting as they may be, they could often be irrelevant in the main narrative.
-You could revisit them later if time and energy permits, but only do it after you have completed the task at hand.
+However, you need to be prepared to throw out most of the stuff that you have read or come across.
+Interesting as they may be, they could be irrelevant to your life’s main narrative.

-With emails, blogs, Facebook, Youtube, Twitter, Flickr, Plurk, MSN Messenger, and a whole host of other social media channels open to us – 24 by 7 – one can choose to just stay perpetually in a social media limbo.
+With emails, blogs, Facebook, Youtube, Twitter, Flickr, Plurk, MSN Messenger, and a whole host of other social media channels open to us – 24 by 7 – you can choose to just stay perpetually in a social media limbo.
 Forever receiving little bits of information, digesting occasional bytes of trivia, resynthesizing them, or disseminating them to our hapless followers.

-Heck, even putting up a single well articulated blog post is so difficult that many have given up.
+Heck, even putting up a single well-articulated blog post is so difficult that many have given up.
 After all, tapping 140 characters in a social media update is far easier than a 500 word essay.
 Let alone a *gasp* full-volumed and indexed book!

-Will it be something that you will look back in your golden years and say that “yes, it was something I have achieved which I can be proud of.”
+Will it be something that you will look back in your golden years and say, “Yes, it was something I have achieved which I can be proud of!”

 I also want to start something that will be indelibly marked as my own – a new school of thought, an original management insight, or maybe even an enterprise.
-Something unique, special and meainingful that can add to my own personal legacy.
+Something unique, special and meaningful that I could can add to my own personal legacy.

-To do that, the first lesson that I need to learn – and I would encourage the rest of you to do so too -is to stay focused and not lose the plot.
+To do that, the first lesson that I need to learn – and I would encourage the rest of you to do so – is to stay focused and not lose the plot.